mynameisedwinjust/deploy_agent_mynameisedwinjust/README.md

 This repository contains a shell script that automatically builds an **Attendance Tracker Project Factory**.
 The script creates the project workspace, generates all required files, configures attendance thresholds, verifies system requirements, and safely handles interruptions.

 ---
-# Attendance Tracker Bootstrapper

-The script (`setup_project.sh`) automatically creates and configures an Attendance Tracker project.
-It generates the complete directory structure, starter files, and attendance checking system without requiring any external resources.

 ## Requirements

 * Bash